nuclio/nuclio/hack/k8s/helm/nuclio/README.md

 ```

 ### Advanced: Run on Docker for Mac as a core Nuclio developer, with an insecure registry
+In this example we will install and run nuclio in the default namespace, for simplicity

 Build the images locally (with your modified code) by running this on the repo root directory:
 ```sh